 worm factory and learn about the traditional practice of making silk clothing,

 as well as the modern elements of the business.
-You will stay overnight at a

 Day 9 – Bao Loc to Da Lat

 After checking out of your hotel, you will climb to an elevation of about 1500 meters (more than 4900 feet), passing beautiful hills and passes, villages and plantations.
 You will arrive in Da Lat which was the hill station of the French government during the Indochina wartime.
 You will visit the Da Lat wine factory, where grapes from surrounding plantation are processed and imported wine is also bottled for the local market.
 You will enjoy the grape gardens, taste some wine and hear the successful stories of the biggest brand of wine in Vietnam.
 Da Lat is now the honeymoon city of Vietnamese, not only due to its beauty and romantic surroundings, but also thanks to its cool weather and flower production.
 You will visit a coffee plantation where you will learn about the unique coffee made from civet-cat dung.
 Overnight at a hotel in Da Lat.